-Climbing hydrangea are healthy and strong, and are appreciated for their white-edged big flowers and the bright yellow autumn colour of their leaves.
+Climbing hydrangea are healthy, strong, fast-growing, and are appreciated for their large, fragrant clusters of white-edged flowers and the bright yellow autumn colour of their leaves.
 They are often used to green facades and are particularly suitable for shady north walls, in streets with little sunlight, to hide downpipes, etc...
-They are easy to care for, if only -- as the name suggests -- they are given plenty of water!
+They are easy to care for, as long as they are given plenty of water!

 (Climbing Hortensia, lat.: Hydrangea (anomala) petiolaris)

-Location in partial or full shade with an acidic to neutral humic soil-- moist and even wet; if possible watered regularly.
-A compacted or calcareous soil (lime) is poorly tolerated.
+Location in partial or full shade with an acidic to neutral rich humic soil-- moist and even wet; needs regular and initially deep watering.
+A compacted or calcareous (chalky) soil is poorly tolerated.
 Distance between plants: 1.5 to 4 m.